andraztori/marrakesh/architecture.md

   - Compare predicted vs. actual win rates
   - Understand the impact of prediction errors on bidding strategies
   - Validate that the competition generation process produces realistic distributions
-  - Debug issues with optimal bidding algorithms that depend on win rate predictions
+  - Debug issues with max margin bidding algorithms that depend on win rate predictions

 This multi-step process ensures that the generated competition data reflects realistic auction dynamics while providing the flexibility to study the impact of prediction errors and modeling imperfections on bidding strategies.

 ---

-## Sigmoid Functions and Optimal Bidding
+## Sigmoid Functions and Max Margin Bidding

 ### Sigmoid Model